superphy/version-1/Manuscript/bmc_microbiology/superphy_bmc_article.md

 Additionally, we endeavored to identify genomic regions that were specific to the species *E. coli*.
-To achieve this we screened the ‘conserved core’ against genomes from a subset of *E. coli* and other bacterial species, the results of which are presented in Table [tab:specific~d~istribution].
+To achieve this we screened the ‘conserved core’ against genomes from a subset of *E. coli* and other bacterial species, the results of which are presented in Table 2.
 The *E. coli* genomes contained more of the ‘conserved core’ regions than any of the other genomes examined, although genomes from *Shigella spp.* contained nearly as many, which is not surprising given that *Shigella spp.* has long been known to be very